kubernetes/website/content/en/docs/concepts/windows/intro.md

 make a feature request, please follow the [SIG Windows contributing guide](https://github.com/kubernetes/community/blob/master/sig-windows/CONTRIBUTING.md#reporting-issues-and-feature-requests) to create a new issue.
 You should first search the list of issues in case it was reported previously and comment with your experience on the issue and add additional logs.
-SIG-Windows Slack is also a great avenue to get some initial support and troubleshooting ideas prior to creating a ticket.
+SIG Windows channel on the Kubernetes Slack is also a great avenue to get some initial support and troubleshooting ideas prior to creating a ticket.

 ## Deployment tools